 Many Apple competitors have thrown in the towel, as they can’t beat Apple on major fronts – like OS update, security, sharing, privacy, resale value, design, hardware, and ecosystem.

 Which Apple features do you like the most?
 What makes iPhones cheaper than Android phones?
-Share your feedback and opinions with us on Facebook, Twitter, and Google Plus.
-Also, make sure to download our app to stay tuned to more exciting debates.
+Share your feedback and opinions with us in the comment box.